Social Media Marketing for Accountants

 The content that wins work is rarely the most clever.
 It is the content that makes a prospect think "these people understand my situation".

 That usually means writing less about accounting in the abstract and more about the commercial consequences of getting decisions wrong.
 A managing director is more likely to engage with a post about the hidden cost of poor forecasting than a general explanation of management accounts.
-A growing business owner may respond to practical commentary on when to hire a finance lead, how to prepare for funding or what to fix before year-end if profitability is slipping.
+A fast-growing firm's owner may respond to practical commentary on when to hire a finance lead, how to prepare for funding or what to fix before year-end if profitability is slipping.

 Opinion also matters.
 Accountants often avoid taking a stance because they want to appear careful and balanced.
 Fair enough.
 But if every post sounds neutral, forgettable and technically safe, your content will not stand out.
 Buyers are drawn to firms that can interpret what is happening in the market and explain what it means commercially.